Manual Machining

 box ways

-Two parallel box-shaped rails that guide movement of a machine component.
-Box ways help keep the mill table aligned to the knee as it moves and are also referred to as square ways.
+A pair of parallel, square rails that guides movement of a machine component.
+Box ways, or square ways, help keep the mill worktable aligned to the knee as it moves.

 chips